usmanX191/Book-Recommendation-System/README.md

 5. Running the Backend (FastAPI)
    - myenv\Scripts\activate
-   - python main.py //Start the FastAPI server
+   - python main.py # Start the FastAPI server

 6. The backend will be running at http://127.0.0.1:8000.